bie99/PowerBI---Projects/README.md

 The study material is based on: https://www.youtube.com/watch?v=FwjaHCVNBWA

-# Project #1: Data Jobs Dashboard with PowerBI
+# Project: Data Jobs Dashboard with PowerBI

 This dashboard was created for job seekers to solve a common problem: information about the data job market is scattered and hard to grasp.
 Using a real-world dataset of 2024 data science job postings, this project provides a single, easy-to-use interface to explore market trends and compensation.